 Volunteer Bill of Rights:

-Guardian Angels for Soldier’s Pet© is dedicated to provide the information and materials needed by those individuals who have determined they wish to be part of the Organization’s National and/or State volunteer teams which includes but is not limited to the following:
+Guardian Angels for Soldier’s Pet© is dedicated to providing the information and materials needed by those individuals who have determined they wish to be part of the Organization’s National and/or State volunteer teams which includes but is not limited to the following:

 - The right to be treated as a “team member”, not just “free help” or a prima donna.